-When it comes to online food shopping, ordering a weekly grocery delivery is a quick and painless way to restock your home.
-Sure, there’s nothing wrong with driving to your local supermarket (only to discover you don’t have a pound coin for the trolley again), but almost every major store now provides an online food delivery service.
-Services like Tesco Groceries, Ocado and Waitrose online offer easy ways to get the food you need.
+When it comes to online food shopping, ordering a weekly grocery delivery is a quick and convenient way to restock your home.
+Almost every major store now provides an online food delivery service, too, with Tesco, Morrisons and online retailers such as Ocado all offering easy ways to get the products you need.

-The choice of meal delivery and food subscription services has also increased dramatically in recent years, with the likes of HelloFresh and Abel and Cole joining the party, so there’s no need to settle for a soggy sandwich for lunch, or risk that questionable fried chicken joint down the road.
+The choice of meal delivery and food subscription services has also increased dramatically in recent years, with the likes of HelloFresh and Abel and Cole providing a great alternative for those who want to try something different.

 The top online grocery delivery shopping sites

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 With the second lockdown ongoing, Tesco has managed to remain somewhat flexible with its delivery slots; offering plenty of options depending on your location.